The iconic examples of various classes.

 - Half-Human Hybrid: He's a half-orc, the child of an orc warlord and a human adventurer fearsome enough to roam the Hold of Belkzen on her own.

 - Happiness in Slavery: Downplayed; he wasn't happy as a slave, but it did provide him with ample opportunity to fight, and that's one of the few things that makes him happy.
-He hasn't yet learned to adjust to life outside of the arenas.
+He hasn't yet learned to adjust to life outside of the arena.

 - Hates Being Touched: Again, downplayed; when his mother embraced him warmly and with affection, it made him very uncomfortable as he had never experienced such a thing before.